LaunchCodeEducation/java-web-development/src/chapters/enums/exercises.rst

 #.
 Add a ``name`` field to the planets.

    a.
 Create a name property to display a non-capitalized version of each of the planet names.
    #.
-Add a constructor for with the name field and a getter for the field.
+Add a constructor with the name field and a getter for the field.

 #.
 Update the template to display the planet names.